RLOpenCatalyst/rg-doc/source/Features.rst

 c. **My Projects** page of the Research Gateway will list all the existing projects created along with other details.
 Clicking on a specific project will lead to a project details page.
 Click on the specific project you can navigate to the project details page.
 d.
 The products which are updated in the last 30 minutes will be visible under the active filter.
+e.
+When the Principal Investigator logs-in, the user will be able to see the Active filter by default.
+And if the user selects a filter, the last chosen filter will be stored for the current session.
+Once the user logs-out and logs-in again the filter value will be reset to  Active.

 Auto-Stop Resources on Idle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^